patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Then, update the host application to register an instance of the `CustomLogger` in the shell runtime.
+👉 Then, update the host application to register an instance of the `CustomLogger`:

 ```tsx
 // host - bootstrap.tsx